Home/Editorial Guides/Wieliczka Salt Mine Guide 2026: Tourist Route vs Miners’ Route, Stairs, and Bag Rules

 What this means for children and mobility needs

-The official Tourist Route page lists no minimum age, but it also says there are around 800 stairs.
+The official Tourist Route page lists no minimum age, but it also notes there are around 800 stairs.
 The Miners' Route is more restrictive: the official page sets the minimum age at 10 and says the route is not adapted to the needs of people with disabilities.

 In practice, that means the Tourist Route is usually the broader option for mixed groups, while the Miners' Route works best when everyone in the party wants a more active underground experience and is prepared for the clothing and access conditions.